maksimKorzh/chessboard/README.md

-# Code Monkey Chess
-Embeddable analysis chess board empowered by the chess engine
+Embeddable javascript chess board empowered by the chess engine analysis